pacman82/odbc-sys/README.md

 * Providing declarations of ODBC Symbols compatible to the C-Interface of an ODBC Driver Manager
 * Provide correct definition of symbols for Unix and Windows in either 32Bit or 64Bit flavour
 * Not to abstract away any power of the underlying API
-* Increase type safety where feasable
+* Increase type safety where feasible
 * As it is as of now unlikely to happen that anyone is writing ODBC 2.0 applications in Rust therefore deprecated symbols like 'SQLAllocEnv' have been left out intentionally.

 ## Linking

 This library will link against `odbc32.dll` (preinstalled) on Windows systems.
-On Linux and OS-X it links against `libodbc.so` by default.
+On Linux and macOS it links against `libodbc.so` by default.
 This is typically provided by [unix-odbc](http://www.unixodbc.org/).
 Using the `--feature iodbc` you can also link against `libiodbc.so`.
-This may be interessting if you are trying to connect to some older data sources on OS-X.
+This may be interesting if you are trying to connect to some older data sources on macOS.

 ## Installing `unix-odbc`